 The upper features an engineered mesh that brings breathability and a secure fit to the shoe.
 There is a 3D-printed saddle over the midfoot that also helps secure the foot.
 You can see two overlays over the midfoot saddle to bring structure to the shoe.
 A Strobel board is stitched to the full-length Cushsole S-257 which is a supportive material that brings a comfortable in-shoe feel.

 The new fit with the engineered mesh gives you a lot more space for your toes with a very nice spacious toe box.
 This helps with a natural toe splay to prevent your toes from squishing inside the upper.

 The upper of the shoe wraps around your feet better than the previous version, which reduces the chance for hot spots.
 And last is the shape of the shoe and the updated last of the Ariel 18 which mimics the shape of the foot and also gives a lot more space in the forefoot.
-This helps gives you a natural motion when you’re on your walk
+This helps gives you a natural motion when you’re on your walk or your run.

 This shoe weights 11.8oz / 334.5g.
 Because this is a highly-cushioned shoe, it is a little heavier than similar shoes.
 The mesh and sockliner are quite lightweight but the midsole with its plush cushioning and sturdy outsole, adds to the weight of the shoe.
 While not as light as many other stability shoes, it is soft and secure enough to be worn on races and marathons for overpronators or those who are prone to injuries

 The new no-sew overlays on the upper bring improved breathability to the shoe.
 The air mesh on pivotal places on the upper helps air and moisture flow in and out easily preventing the shoe from being uncomfortable.
 The removable sockliner has moisture-absorbing properties to prevent the shoe from feeling wet on longer runs

 .
 With the upgrade of the toebox to be wider, the shoe’s breathability is enhanced.